Browse All

 • Clustering and segmentation: group products or customers based on shared traits to improve forecast precision

 These models can incorporate variables like weather, holidays, price changes, promotions, and even social sentiment to get a more nuanced view of predicted demand.
+To go deeper on how AI is reshaping this space, see our guide on how AI-driven demand forecasting turns retail uncertainty into competitive advantage.

 How to Choose a Demand Forecasting Model